Rain and water needed for crops and moisture. But we don’t need rain for floods and rising water levels.

 Mist coming upward, covering all Earth, all the time, would not have this effect on humans.

 Modifying Earth’s watering system implies an infrastructure change of the water cycle.
-When you think about meteorology and climatology, of which we think a lot nowadays, we should begin to realize what such an undertaking involves and means.
-This is a major shift in technology, if I may put it this way.
+When you think about meteorology and climatology, which we ponder a lot nowadays, we should begin to realize what such an undertaking involves and means, a significant shift in technology, if I may put it this way.
 Such is Yahveh’s management of Earth and its watering system.
 We’ll see that this change far beyond just giving us rain in due season for food and gladness.

 2. Yahveh’s intimate relationship with Humankind